Roald87/TcBlack/docs/style.md

 ```

 You might have noticed that closing brackets are always dedented and that a trailing
-comma is always added.
+comma is always added ([#18](https://github.com/Roald87/TcBlack/issues/18)).
 Such formatting produces smaller diffs; when you add or remove an
 element, it's always just one line.
 Also, having the closing bracket dedented provides a
 clear delimiter between two distinct sections of the code that otherwise share the same
 indentation level (like the arguments list in the example above).